-Customers expect organisations to know them and companies who don’t know their customers will lose business.
+Customers expect organisations, specifically Hospitality businesses, to know them and companies who don’t know their customers will lose business.
 According to a recent American Express survey of 1,000 adults, 48% of millennials expect personalisation in their interactions with businesses, while 39% were most likely to go out of their way to use a customised offer.

 The retail industry uses customer data very effectively and has seen happier customers who spend more as a result, but the hospitality industry has some way to go to catch up.
 Moreover, companies should also be using this information to make sure their business is on-track.
 Here are the four key things you, as a business, need to understand.

 At the moment, the hospitality industry generally does not know who most of its customers are, or how best to contact them.
 Hospitality customers are, at most, faces in sandwich shops and coffee queues, or at the bar for drinks at the interval.
 It is hard to get reliable data from this kind of interaction.

 Capturing and analysing consumer spending patterns is something that every company should be doing.
 You need to know what your customers are ordering, when, where, and how much.
 If you have online and mobile ordering channels, you will easily be able to capture this information and break it down to the individual or build up a general picture.